colinaut/action-table/README.md

   - [x] add mutation observer to update sort and filter properties
 - [ ] **Date Handling** - automatic handing for sorting dates and times and filtering date ranges
 - [ ] **Pagination** - table pagination for large tables
+  - [x] Get pagination buttons element working
+  - [x] Paginate button groups for large tables with lots of pagination
+  - [x] Make sure it's not refiltering or rerendering more than needed
+  - [x] Clean and comment code
+  - [ ] Add ability for user to change pagination as part of the UI
 - [ ] **Filter Display Number of Rows** - component that displays the number of rows shown/hidden